MethanePowered/MethaneKit/README.md

 cmake --build . --config Release --target install
 ```

-Alternatively you can open root [CMakeLists.txt](CMakeLists.txt) directly in Visual Studio or [any other IDE of choice](#development-tools)
+Alternatively you can open root [CMakeLists.txt](CMakeLists.txt) directly in Visual Studio or [any other IDE of choice](#development-environments)
-with native CMake support and build it using "Ninja" generator using provided configuration file [CMakeSettings.json](CMakeSettings.json).
+with native CMake support and build it with Ninja using provided configurations in [CMakeSettings.json](CMakeSettings.json).

 Run built applications from the installation directory `Build\Output\VisualStudio\Install\Apps`

 #### MacOS Build with XCode

-Start terminal, then go to MethaneKit root directory (don't forget to pull dependent submodules as [described above](#fetch-sources))
+Start Terminal, go to MethaneKit root directory (don't forget to pull dependent submodules as [described above](#fetch-sources))
-and either start auxiliary build script [Build/Posix/Build.sh](Build/Posix/Build.sh) or build with cmake manually:
+and either start auxiliary build script [Build/Posix/Build.sh](Build/Posix/Build.sh) or build with CMake command line:

 ```console
 mkdir -p Build/Output/XCode/Build && cd Build/Output/XCode/Build
 cmake -H../../../.. -B. -G Xcode -DCMAKE_INSTALL_PREFIX="$(pwd)/../Install" cmake --build . --config Release --target install
 ```

-Alternatively you can open root [CMakeLists.txt](CMakeLists.txt) and build it from [any IDE with native CMake support](#development-tools).
+Alternatively you can open root [CMakeLists.txt](CMakeLists.txt) and build it from [any IDE with native CMake support](#development-environments).

-Run applications from the installation directory `Build/Output/XCode/Install/Apps`
+Run built applications from the installation directory `Build/Output/XCode/Install/Apps`

 #### Linux Build with Unix Makefiles

-Build on Linux works fine using "Unix Makefiles" generator, but the platform abstraction layer and graphics API implementation are currently stubbed.
+Build on Linux is supported with "Unix Makefiles" generator.
+But Linux platform abstraction layer and Vulkan graphics API abstraction implementations are currently stubbed,
-So in spite of it builds, do not expect anything to work on Linux now.
+so in spite of it builds fine, do not expect anything to work on Linux now besides unit-tests.

 ```console
 mkdir -p Build/Output/Linux/Build && cd Build/Output/Linux/Build
 cmake -H../../../.. -B. -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX="$(pwd)/../Install"